Rodadero Santa Marta with Kids: 3-Day Guide

 We spent our three days in Rodadero with kids enjoying all of its natural wonders:

-Day 1: Playa Salguero
+Day 1: Playa Salguero.

 Intermission: We did a 6-day hike to Ciudad Perdida (The Lost City) with the kids.

-Day 2: Playa El Rodadero
+Day 2: Playa El Rodadero.

-Day 3: Tayrona National Park โ€“ Cabo San Juan
+Day 3: Tayrona National Park.

 Getting into Rodadero with Kids

-We took a taxi from the Simon Bolivar International Airport to our apartment.
-For safety, we had the kids in the travel-friendly mifold seats in lieu of child seats (see notes on mifold international usage).
-It was a quick and easy 20-minute drive which cost us 25,000 COP (~$7.50USD).
+We took a taxi from the Simón Bolívar International Airport to our apartment.
+It was a quick and easy 20-minute drive which cost us 25,000 COP (~$7.50 USD).

 Note, our vacation rental host was able to arrange a private transfer for us for about 25% cheaper than the online cost.
-If you donโ€™t mind the uncertainty, you can probably do better on price when you are there, but if you prefer peace of mind by having a reservation in advance, booking your private transfer online is a good option.
+If you don’t mind the uncertainty, you can probably do better on price when you are there, but if you prefer peace of mind by having a reservation in advance, booking your private transfer online is a good option.

-Rodadero, Santa Marta Hotels
+Kid-Friendly Rodadero, Santa Marta Accommodations

-Rather than book Rodadero hotels, we rented 3-bedroom oceanfront apartments.
+Rather than book kid-friendly Rodadero hotels, we rented 3-bedroom oceanfront apartments.
 If hotels are more your style, there are plenty of great family-friendly hotels in Rodadero.

-Apartment Rental #1: For our first two nights in Rodadero, we rented a condo in the southern end of town.
+For our first two nights in Rodadero, we rented a condo at the southern end of town.
 The apartment was on the 11th floor of a new condo building and featured floor-to-ceiling windows on the south and west walls, offering incredible views of the Caribbean Sea.
-The views were easily some of the best weโ€™ve ever had anywhere weโ€™ve stayed around the world.
+The views were easily some of the best we’ve ever had anywhere we’ve stayed around the world.

 The only downside was the location, which was a little remote.
-Itโ€™s nice and close to Playa Salguero, but given itโ€™s not in the central part of town, itโ€™s a 10-15 minute walk to restaurants and shops.
+It’s nice and close to Playa Salguero, but given it’s not in the central part of town, it’s a 10-15 minute walk to restaurants and shops.

 Sadly, the apartment we rented is no longer offered.
 There are many beautiful beachfront Rodadero rental condos to choose from.

-Condo #2: For our final three nights in Rodadero we stayed in an apartment in the central part of town located right on Playa El Rodadero.
+For our final three nights in Rodadero we stayed in an apartment in the central part of town located right on Playa El Rodadero.
 The view was good (not quite as nice as the first place), but when we went out on the balcony, we still enjoyed a nice view of the ocean.

-Our Rodadero Airbnb had views of the busy dock to the Rodadero sea aquarium and museum
+Our Rodadero Airbnb had views of the busy dock to the Rodadero sea aquarium and museum.

-The biggest benefits of this place are 1) itโ€™s location – itโ€™s right on Rodadero Beach and very close to town center and 2) itโ€™s owner (who lives in the building half the year).
-We normally donโ€™t bug our hosts much, but he was so helpful to us.
+The biggest benefits of this place were its location, right on Rodadero Beach and very close to the town centre, and its owner, who lives in the building half the year.
+We normally don’t bug our hosts much, but he was so helpful to us.

 He helped us arrange private transportation to Minca and then onto Cartagena at a good discount to the prices available online.
 He suggested restaurants and even took me out to get me a local SIM card.
-You wonโ€™t go wrong with this place โ€“ great location and great service!
+It was a great fit for us, with a convenient location and a very helpful host.

 Browse Rodadero Vacation Rentals